meshcloud/meshcloud-docs/docs/administration.users.md

 2. In the confirmation dialog,  enter the username or email address of the user you want to delete.
 This avoids deleting users accidentally.
 3. Click **"Confirm Deletion"** to finally delete the user.

-After you completed the deletion, all role-bindings of the users will be removed from all workspaces and projects automatically.
+After you have completed the deletion, all role bindings of the users will be removed from all workspaces and projects automatically.

 Deleted users will only be flagged as deleted.
 Everything except their username will be pseudonomized via a SHA-256 hash (mandatory for privacy compliance by the EU GDPR).
 Future audits of these users' actions will thus still be possible.
 Furthermore, you can reuse the usernames of deleted users.
 This enables you to invite users with usernames that once belonged to deleted users or reinvite them with the same username once they've been deleted.